ONU Library History

 When Henry Solomon Lehr founded Ohio Northern University in 1871, he divided his personal library between two student groups, the Franklin Literary Society and the Philomathean Literary Society.
 These collections were kept in the societies' meeting rooms and were enlarged over the years.

-In August 1879 Hill Building was opened, and the two societies moved their facilities to its third floor.
+In August 1879, Hill Building was opened, and the two societies moved their facilities to its third floor.
 The Adelphian Literary Society was founded in 1880, and it also received books from Dr. Lehr.
 The Adelphians were located in the old Normal School Building, on the site of the present day Lehr Memorial.
-A university-sponsored reading room also existed at the time.
+A University-sponsored reading room also existed at the time.

 The growth of the university curriculum after the turn of the century demanded better library facilities.
 The society libraries were geared to supporting the literary and oratorical activities of their respective organizations.
 While this was an acceptable approach in the 1870s and 1880s, the growth of the university's curriculum, especially that of the professional programs, later made such arrangements increasingly anachronistic.

 By 1911, however, a true university library had been formed.
 This facility occupied the entire first floor of the Normal School Building.
-T he west room was used for shelves and book cases while the better-lit east room was used by patrons as a reading room.
+The west room was used for shelves and book cases while the better-lit east room was used by patrons as a reading room.
 The size of the collection is not known nor is the library's budget apparent.
 Donations of books appear, however, to have been an important source of materials.

-In 1911 the Franklin Literary Society voted to contribute its library to the university.
+In 1911, the Franklin Literary Society voted to contribute its library to the university.
 Use of the society's collection had been declining for several years, and this donation would have made some 2,000 volumes available to the entire student body.
-There was apparently enough internal dissent to delay the actual transfer until the fall of 1913 and not before the founder of the library, Dr. Lehr, was forced to state his views on the matter.
+There was apparently enough internal dissent to delay the actual transfer until fall 1913 and not before the founder of the library, Dr. Lehr, was forced to state his views on the matter.
 As he observed: